Sinclert/Distributions/README.md

 # Distributions

 ### What is it?
-This project was my final project of Software Development course, which was based on building a piece of software to classify vectors of data into 4 majors types of distributions: Binomial, Exponential, Normal or T-student.
+This project was my final project of Software Development course, which was based on building a piece of software to classify vectors of data into 4 majors types of distributions: <a href="https://en.wikipedia.org/wiki/Binomial_distribution">Binomial</a>, <a href="https://en.wikipedia.org/wiki/Exponential_distribution">Exponential</a>, <a href="https://en.wikipedia.org/wiki/Normal_distribution">Normal</a> or <a href="https://en.wikipedia.org/wiki/Student%27s_t-distribution">T-student</a>.

 ### What is in the repository?
 There are 2 main folders: